atharvaweling/stat390-f24-team5/kyla_bruno/Week7_Presentation6/Presentation_6.md

 3. Remove any images already in there (shouldn't be any but I may have accidentally uploaded a version of the project with some preloaded)
 4. Click "Add Images"
 5. Drag and drop your raw image data folder.
 No need to change default settings.
 No need to open any of the images in the Viewer.
 Click "Import"
-6. **Step to be Eliminated**: Select all mask images, right click, "Remove images"
+6. *Step to be Eliminated*: Select all mask images, right click, "Remove images"
-7. In toolbar, click "Automate" --> "Project scripts" --> `master_script` --> click three dots in bottom right of box --> Click "Run for project"
+7. In toolbar, click "Automate" --> "Project scripts" --> `master script` --> click three dots in bottom right of box --> Click "Run for project"

-to be cont ...
+8. Can review annotated results here if you'd like and delete annotations for unusable samples.
+Can also delete them later after exportation
+9. "Automate" --> "Project scripts" --> `6 export annotations` --> Click "Run"
+10. Navigate to the Extract Tissues folder in your directory.
+There should now be an additional folder called "Tissues" that contains subfolders corresponding to each raw image.
+Within each subfolder are the individual tissues extracted from the raw image (anywhere from 1 tissue to 6)